 The Accounting Officer is accountable for the Academy's financial affairs, for keeping proper financial records, and for the management of opportunities and risks, the delivery of the Academy's detailed accounting processes will be delegated to a Chief Financial Officer.

 The Accounting Officer must take personal responsibility (which must not be delegated) for assuring the board that there is compliance with the trust handbook and the funding agreement.

+The Accounting Officer (Head Teacher)

-The Chief The Chief Financial Officer leads on financial matters.
-Financial Officer The CFO should play both a technical and leadership role, including ensuring sound and appropriate financial governance and risk management arrangements are in place, preparing and monitoring of budgets, and ensuring the delivery of annual accounts.
-The CFO need not discharge all of their duties personally.
+The Accounting Officer (AO) leads on financial matters.
+The AO should play both a technical and leadership role, including ensuring sound and appropriate financial governance and risk management arrangements are in place, preparing and monitoring of budgets, and ensuring the delivery of annual accounts.

+The AO need not discharge all of their duties personally.
 The academy may employ staff or contractors with the relevant skills and knowledge at the appropriate time.

+The AO (ACCOUNTING OFFICER) will:

-The CFO in conjunction with the ACCOUNTING OFFICER will: review academy accounting systems, procedures and working practices to ensure compliance with financial regulations and audit requirements; advise Budget Holders on budget planning and spending to ensure legitimate, cost effective and appropriate use of academy funds and no overspends; establish payroll services for all academy staff to ensure full reconciliation and accurate staff payments; negotiate with providers of goods and services and third party contractors in consultation with the Accounting Officer; provide financial advice to the Accounting Officer and Trustees; ensuring forms and returns are sent to the DfE/EFA in line with deadlines; The Finance Manager works in conjunction with the Finance Manager Headteacher and has responsibility for Managing the day to day financial administration; Preparation of monthly reports for the Headteacher for presentation to the Business and Compliance Committee Monitoring, recording and reconciliation of income and expenditure; Preparation of VAT claims for submission to HMRC; Processing payments for BACS/cheque run
+- review academy accounting systems, procedures and working practices to ensure compliance with financial regulations and audit requirements; - advise Budget Holders on budget planning and spending to ensure legitimate, cost effective and appropriate use of academy funds and no overspends; - establish payroll services for all academy staff to ensure full reconciliation and accurate staff payments; - negotiate with providers of goods and services and third party contractors in consultation with the Accounting Officer; - provide financial advice to the Accounting Officer and Trustees; - ensuring forms and returns are sent to the DfE/EFA in line with deadlines;

+Finance Manager

+The Finance Manager works in conjunction with the Headteacher and has responsibility for

+- Managing the day to day financial administration; - Preparation of monthly reports for the Headteacher for presentation to the Business and Compliance Committee - Monitoring, recording and reconciliation of income and expenditure; - Preparation of VAT claims for submission to HMRC; - Processing payments for BACS/cheque run ensuring timescales are met;

-Budget Holders ensuring timescales are met; Completing weekly bank reconciliations; Overseeing the monthly payroll reconciliation All Budget Holders are responsible for monitoring their budget and approving expenditure only within their allocated amount.
-Should the Budget Holder identify any likely over or underspend they must inform the CFO as soon as this becomes apparent.
+Budget Holders Completing weekly bank reconciliations; Overseeing the monthly payroll reconciliation All Budget Holders are responsible for monitoring their budget and approving expenditure only within their allocated amount.
+Should the Budget Holder identify any likely over or underspend they must inform the AO as soon as this becomes apparent.
 All Employees All employees are responsible for the security of academy property, for avoiding loss or damage, for ensuring economy and efficiency in the use of resources and for conformity with the requirements of the academy's financial procedures.